QMSTR/web/content/blog/qmstr-milestone-2-report.md

 SPDX analyzer that processes source code package manifests in SPDX format.
 A first version of a standardized bill of materials report was added to the API and implemented in the HTML reporter.
-The HTML reporter now generates more detailed bills of material for the project under analysis, and is able to aggregate the documentation generated in subsequent runs (this requires setting up a persistent cache volume, see above).
+The HTML reporter now generates more detailed bills of materials for the project under analysis, and is able to aggregate the documentation generated in subsequent runs (this requires setting up a persistent cache volume, see above).